-The fact that YunoHost is a well-spread software increases the chances of an attack.
-If a flaw is discovered, it could potentially affect all the YunoHost instances at once.
+The fact that YunoHost is a well-known and used piece of software increases the chances of an attack.
+If a flaw is discovered, it could potentially affect all YunoHost instances at once.
 Keep your system up-to-date to remain safe.
 Updates can be automated by installing the "Unattended_upgrades" app.

 If you need advice, do not hesitate to ask us.

 To discuss security flaws, contact the YunoHost security team.

 If your YunoHost server is used in a critical production environment, or if you want to improve its safety, you may want to follow these good practices.

 WARNING: Following these instructions requires advanced knowledge of system administration.

 TIP Never close your current SSH connection before checking that your alterations work.
 Test your new configuration by opening a new terminal or window.
 That way, you can undo your alterations if anything goes wrong.